manzoorqirat-boop/TanaBanaApp/README.md

 Report, P&L, Cash Flow, Payment Follow-up (Receivables), Audit Trail;
-**Phase 4** — RoleGate navigation guard, offline banner, app icon/splash assets; and an **audit pass** — a full page-by-page, method-by-method, type-by-type diff against the web app, done in two rounds.
-The first found and fixed a real permissions bug, two missing screens (Dashboard, Settings), and a missing Supplier Ledger view; the second built out the one gap from the first round large enough to defer — Job Work's entire "Activity" tab (dispatch/receive/balances/ payables/account drill-down), previously just a master list.
-One item remains intentionally deferred: i18n is wired up (full key parity, `LanguageToggle` works) but not actually called from any screen past Login — see "Audit pass" below for why that's its own project rather than a quick add.
+**Phase 4** — RoleGate navigation guard, offline banner, app icon/splash assets; and an **audit pass** — a full page-by-page, method-by-method, type-by-type diff against the web app, done in three rounds.
+The first found and fixed a real permissions bug, two missing screens (Dashboard, Settings), and a missing Supplier Ledger view; the second built out Job Work's entire "Activity" tab (dispatch/receive/ balances/payables/account drill-down), previously just a master list;
+the third corrected an overstated i18n-gap claim from the first round (see "i18n coverage" below — it was 2 screens, not ~30) and added Urdu, which the web app doesn't have at all.
 The whole project type-checks with zero errors and zero unused locals/params (`npx tsc --noEmit` and `--noUnusedLocals --noUnusedParameters` both exit clean).

 ## What's here